History of AEK Athens F.C.: 2018–19 season

-AEK aimed to return to the group stage of the Champions League, however the last season's team begun to break.
-The decision of Manolo Jiménez not to renew his contract, brought his replacement by Marinos Ouzounidis.
-Giannis Anestis, Ognjen Vranješ, Jakob Johansson, Lazaros Christodoulopoulos and Masoud Shojaei departed.
+AEK aimed to return to the group stage of the Champions League, however the previous season's team began to break up.
+The decision of Manolo Jiménez not to renew his contract, led to his replacement by Marinos Ouzounidis.
+Giannis Anestis, Ognjen Vranješ, Jakob Johansson and Lazaros Christodoulopoulos departed.
 On the other hand, AEK proceeded with the loans of Ezequiel Ponce, Marios Oikonomou, Alef and Lucas Boyé.

-In the Champions League qualifiers AEK managed to pass through the group stage, eliminating Celtic and MOL Vidi, making a domestic record of a 14-game unbeaten streak in the UEFA competitions.
-They were placed alongside Bayern Munich, Benfica and Ajax, where AEK lost all their matches and finished last.
-In the league, AEK started well, but an away defeat to PAOK and a 3-point deduction after a home draw with Olympiacos, left them behind in the title race.
+In the Champions League qualifiers AEK successfully reached the group stage, eliminating Celtic and MOL Vidi, making a domestic record of a 14-game unbeaten streak in the UEFA competitions.
+They were drawn alongside Bayern Munich, Benfica and Ajax, where AEK lost all their matches and finished last.
+In the league, AEK started well, but an away defeat to PAOK and a three-point deduction after a home draw with Olympiacos left them behind in the title race.
 In the winter transfer period AEK signed Nenad Krstičić.
 Ouzounidis, unable to restore them to the title race, resigned in February.
+Ouzounidis was replaced by Jiménez, but the change did not improve the performance of AEK who finished third.